pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 #### Step 3.
 Working with Local Files

 Pulumi lets you use your favourite programming language to define your infrastructure.
-Today, we're using TypeScript, which means we have access to the Node API.
+Today, you're using TypeScript, which means you have access to the Node API.
 This includes discovering directories and files.

-Using these APIs, we can sync our local files, with the Pulumi resource model, to the object storage platform.
+Using these APIs, you can sync your local files, with the Pulumi resource model, to the object storage platform.

-We need to add the `mime` package from npm, as it is useful for passing the mime type of the file to the object storage platform without hardcoding it.
+You need to add the `mime` package from npm, as it is useful for passing the MIME type of the file to the object storage platform without hardcoding it.

 ```shell
 npm install mime @types/mime